The Bankrate promise

 Speeding tickets are one of the most common traffic violations.
 You might think that a speeding ticket is relatively harmless, but it may have a number of consequences for your immediate and long-term budget.
-In addition to a ticket fine, having a speeding ticket on your record in North Dakota can also impact your car insurance premium.
+In addition to a fine, having a speeding ticket on your record in North Dakota may also impact your car insurance premium.
 In North Dakota, the average annual full coverage insurance rate without a speeding ticket is $1,302.
 Once you get a speeding ticket, the average rate for full coverage goes up to $1,527 per year.

 How much is a speeding ticket in North Dakota?

-In addition, drivers who receive a speeding ticket in North Dakota will have points added to their driving record.
+In addition, drivers who receive a speeding ticket in North Dakota may have points added to their driving record.
 The number of points is determined by the severity of the incident.
 Minor speeding tickets may result in no points, while severe speeding tickets may result in up to 15.
 Accumulating 12 points may result in license suspension for adults, while those under 18 may have their licenses suspended after just six points.

 How much does a speeding ticket increase your car insurance in North Dakota?

 Drivers in North Dakota who receive a speeding ticket will likely see an increase in their car insurance premiums.
-The actual rate hike will depend on the severity of the violation, but the average rate increase in North Dakota is around 17% or 18%.
+The actual rate hike will depend on the severity of the violation, but the average rate increase in North Dakota is 17 percent.
 In addition, the driver’s age and gender may also impact the premium increase.

 |Age||Avg. annual full coverage premium before speeding ticket||Avg. annual full coverage premium after speeding ticket||Percentage increase|